richardupright/TF-cronos/README.md

 		base_url  = "okta.com"
 		api_token = "<your-api-token>"
 	```
-	* This removes the need to use a .tfvars file : that means you don't need to have a .tfvars on github (for security) because Terraform will look into the variables configured in the cloud (the variables are declared for one workspace)
+	* This removes the need to use a .tfvars file : that means you don't need to have a .tfvars on GitHub (for security) because Terraform will look into the variables configured in the cloud (the variables are declared for one workspace)
 	* make sure to select "sensitive" for the token (it makes it write-only, better security)
 1. add the identity file to the GitHub repo
 	* in windows,